p2panda/p2panda/p2panda-encryption/README.md

 ### Key Bundles and Pre-Keys

-Key bundles are published into the network by peers including identity- and pre-keys which can be used by other peers to invite them into an encrypted group.
+Key bundles are published into the network by peers.
+These bundles include identity- and pre-keys which can be used by other peers to invite them into an encrypted group.

-Pre-keys are used during the initial [X3DG](https://signal.org/docs/specifications/x3dh/) key agreement between two peers and can be limited to be used only once or for a specified lifetime for forward secrecy.
+Pre-keys are used during the initial [X3DG](https://signal.org/docs/specifications/x3dh/) key agreement between two peers and can be limited to a single use or for a specified lifetime for forward secrecy.

 ### Secure Key-Agreement